bastgau/ha-pi-hole-v6/README.md

 ### Need more (noobs) information to install/configure the integration?

-Some additional information is available if you encounter any problems while adding a new service in this [page](docs/guide-additional-config-information.md).
+Some additional information is available if you encounter any problems while adding a new service on this [page](docs/guide-additional-config-information.md).

 ### Need to implement Pi-hole Controls in your dashboard?

-A quick example to integrate controls in a dashboard is available in this [page](docs/guide-group-blocking.md).
+A quick example to integrate controls in a dashboard is available on this [page](docs/guide-group-blocking.md).

+### Need to optimize your Home Assistant database?

+A useful tip to exclude unnecessary sensors from the Recorder is available on this [page](docs/guide-database-optimization.md).

 ## Support & Contributions